fieldsend/emo_2013_viz/README.md

 In Proceedings of the 7th International Conference on Hybrid Intelligent Systems, pages 156?161, Washington, DC, USA, 2007

-*given* an already optimised permutation (Koppen and Yoshida used NSGA-II).
-If you have not provided an permutation for the non-dominated subset, then spectral seriation can be used instead (and is a built in option).
+given an already optimised permutation (Koppen and Yoshida used NSGA-II).
+If you have not provided a permutation for the non-dominated subset, then spectral seriation can be used instead (and is a built in option).